Fish Eaters: The Whys and Hows of Traditional Catholicism

 Mix together the cream of tartar, extracts, salt, and egg whites; beat on medium speed until soft peaks form.
 Gradually add remaining sugar, about 2 tablespoons at a time, beating on high until stiff peaks form.
 Gradually fold in flour mixture, about 1/2 cup at a time.

 Gently spoon into an ungreased 10-in. tube pan.
 Cut through batter with a knife to remove air pockets.
 Bake until lightly browned and entire top appears dry, 35-40 minutes.
-Immediately invert pan; cool completely, about 1 hour.
+Immediately invert pan; cool completely, upside-down, for about 1 hour.
 Run a knife around side and center tube of pan to remove from pan.
 Top with fruit and whipped cream, or ice with buttercream:

 Fluffy Buttercream